A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 In farming, it’s the chicken.
 The chickens come well, well, before the eggs.
 Like, at least 6 months before.

-I have 13 chickens of varying ages, and nary an egg in site.
-My oldest three hens will be laying soon, but there’s a lot more to backyard egg production than throwing some feed into a henhouse or opening the door to let your birds free range and telling them to be sure and deposit their eggs neatly in the bins provided to them.
+There’s a lot more to backyard egg production than throwing some feed into a henhouse or opening the door to let your birds free-range and telling them to be sure and deposit their eggs neatly in the bins provided to them.

 First, many people start with little baby chicks.
 Not only are they flippin’ adorable, but they’re way cheaper than adult birds.
 You get to know exactly what they’ve eaten for their entire lives, which means you know whether they’ve been consuming antibiotics or hormones, and can alter their diets to fit your personal food philosophies.